WordPress Blogger’s Survival Guide

 For Help: Ninja Blog Setup Blog Installation Service

-Our service provides a full featured and fully tricked out WordPress installation that is free when you signup for hosting via one of our WordPress host partner links.
-We also offer paid WordPress installations if you already have a hosting account, or if you require something like moving a site from one hosting company to another, enquire about rates.
+Our service provides a full featured and fully tricked out WordPress installation that is free when you sign up for hosting via one of our WordPress host partner links.
+We also offer paid WordPress installations if you already have a hosting account, or if you require something like moving a site from one hosting company to another.

 For Help: Do It Yourself WordPress Setup Help